 Some dentists have patients who, for any number of reasons, have communication challenges that can be addressed through the use of oral translators or visual sign language.
 A robust patient dental record would document when such a service is provided.

-The ability to record use of such services is especially valuable for dentists who are covered entities under the Affordable Care Act (ACA) Section 1557.
-Dentists who are subject to this regulation are required to provide “meaningful access to individuals with limited English proficiency" as well as providing qualified interpreters and translators.
+The ability to record use of such services is especially valuable for dentists who are covered entities under nondiscrimination laws such as the Affordable Care Act (ACA) Section 1557.
+Dentists who are subject to such laws may be required to provide “meaningful access to individuals with limited English proficiency" as well as providing effective communication with individuals with communications disabilities such as vision, hearing, or speech disabilities, often through the use of qualified interpreters and translators.

 Read more – August 16, 2016 ADA News article concerning this regulation.

 As of January 1, 2019 there is a specific CDT code to document and report interpreter and translator services –

 D9990 certified translation or sign-language services – per visit